-The East Coast tarakihi stock includes the eastern portions of both TAR 1 and TAR 7 (TAR 1E and TAR 7E).
+The East Coast tarakihi stock includes the eastern portions of both TAR 1 and TAR 7 (referred to as TAR 1E and TAR 7E).
 The catch spreading measures relate to the division of catch within these two Quota Management Areas (QMAs)3.
 Industry has implemented voluntary catch spreading within these QMAs to: